zsh28/Mint-SPL-BLUESHIFT/README.md

 - **Associated Token Account**: The address of the token account holding the minted tokens
 - **Transaction Signature**: The signature of the successful transaction

-## Security Notice

-⚠️ **Warning**: This project contains example code with hardcoded security keys. **DO NOT** use these keys in production or commit real secret keys to version control.

 ## Built With

 - [@solana/web3.js](https://github.com/solana-labs/solana-web3.js) - Solana JavaScript SDK